jacob-moses/jacob-moses.github.io/index.md

 </a>  </nav>

         </div>
 Jacob Moses studies biomedicine and biotechnology in the 20th and 21st centuries, with a particular interest in issues of ethics and governance.
 I completed my PhD in History of Science at Harvard University and earned a secondary field in Science, Technology, and Society Studies.
-I am currently a postdoctoral fellow at Johns Hopkins University.
+I am currently a postdoctoral fellow at Johns Hopkins University at the Institute of the History of Medicine and Center for Medical Humanities and Social Medicine.
 After graduating from Vassar College, I worked for several years at The Hastings Center, a bioethics research institute.